greghearn/nodejs-toolbelt/packages/accept-message-middyware/README.md

 This module automatically works out what AWS Lambda event source was invoked by looking at the message event payload before validating the event and transforming the message data to an object if required.
 A configuration option exists to turn the message data transformation off if required.

+## Event source types
-Currently this module only supports requests from API Gateway with a Content-Type of application/json but more will come soon.
+Currently this module supports the following lambda event sources:
+- 1. HTTP: Any requests with a header Content-Type of application/json will workk IE: Amazon API Gateway.
+- 2. Amazon Simple Notification Service: Requests with an array of type Records.

 This module depends on the use of [ajv](https://www.npmjs.com/package/ajv) under the hood for schema related validation & the [middy](https://www.npmjs.com/package/middy) framework for the middleware engine.
 Install dependancy framework [middy](https://www.npmjs.com/package/middy) for wrapping your handler in middy.